 The wisdom of crowds depends on individuals having different backgrounds and making their assessments independently so that they look at the issue in different ways.
 The more people are alike or the more they influence each other, the more they can become prone to group think so that the wisdom of the crowd disappears.1 In extreme cases this can lead to mass delusions like stock market bubbles.2

 Diversity of opinions is a reasons why decision-making in democracies can be better than other forms of decision-making.
 Mass delusions are a reason why this is not always the case.
 The greatest mass delusion humanity is suffering from currently is not dealing adequately with the limits of our planet.
 Our planet cannot support our life styles for much longer.
-This information is freely available to everyone.

 So why don’t people in democracies act?
 The required measures affect us all directly and significantly.
 They would require considerable sacrifice, while we won’t feel the consequences of our inaction right now.
 Most people have a short-term bias and value the present more than the future, most notably a distant and uncertain future.
 And no country can take action alone as that wouldn’t make a difference.